friflo/Friflo.Json.Fliox/README.md

     - Optimization principles:
         - Minimize **memory footprint**
             - No (0) allocations after a few iterations by using a few internal byte & int buffers
-            - Support reusing parser instances to avoid allocations on the heap
+            - Support reusing parser & serializer instances to avoid allocations on the heap
         - Minimize **CPU load**
             - Using only struct's, no classes (a requirement of Unity/Burst) enabling high memory locality to reduce page misses.
                 As a result the complete parser/serializer state lives on the stack.